Skip to main content

 “God has given us… a sound mind (σωφρονισμός).”
 (2 Timothy 1:7)

 This is not blind obedience.
 Not a call to blindly "trust and obey" but to seek, ask, and knock, give me the bread of life.
 It is mature faith—anchored in truth, governed by grace, and holding fast to the word of life.
-When we are sound in mind we are not tossed to and fro, blown about in every wind of doctrine, in human cunningness, craftiness, and deceitfulness, but we hold fast to the word of life

 Our ship sails on.
-Though the winds of stormy doctrines stir waves to toss us to and fro, to hurl us off course and cast us against rocks and unseen dangers, seeking to shipwreck our faith, we hold fast—fixing our eyes on the captain of our salvation, with sound minds
+Though the winds of stormy doctrines stir waves to toss us to and fro, to blow us off course and cast us against rocks and unseen dangers, seeking to shipwreck our faith, we hold fast—fixing our eyes on the captain of our salvation, with sound minds

 anchored and steadied by his words of life, this way!